 closely with local organizations in staging forums on the problems

-of democracy, conducting seminars on the issues central to local
+of democracy, organizing lectures and seminars on the issues central to local

 community, developing innovative programs in civic education, and